ZubairIsmail05/cs1302-phased-list2/README.md

 	   start with in the next phase of your development.
 We'll call these the independent methods.

-1. Prepare to implement the methods (Suggested Deadline: Friday, Mar 5th):
+1. Prepare to implement the methods:

-   - [ ] Create the `.java` files for each implementing class and the common parent (`BaseStringList`) and make sure all classes are in the correct package and all entities have the proper visibility.
-For each file:
+   - [ ] Update the `.java` files for each implementing class and the common parent (`BaseStringList`) and make sure all classes are in the correct package and all entities have the proper visibility.
-	 * Write the class signature (top-level declaration) and all of the method signatures (member-level declarations).
-Remember, in the child classes (`ArrayStringList` and `LinkedStringList`), you don't need to include method signatures for inherited methods that aren't overridden in the child classes.
+	 * You can copy your files from phase 1 into your new directory as a starting point.
+Make sure and modify any interface/inheritance relationships to match the new UML diagram.
+	 * Add the new method signatures to the appropriate class based on the UML diagram for this phase.
 	 * In the body of each method, write the `throw` statement that is suggested in [the FAQ](#faq-uoe). **Do not attempt to actually implement the method yet.**
 	 * Run `checkstyle` to make sure that you're off to a good start, style-wise.